Mvalentino92/JAVA/README.md

 **EncodeAndDecodeJavaFiles.java && EncryptAndDecrypt.java:** Encodes and decodes .java files using the following algorithm.
 Counts the number of letters in each word and shifts each of the letters in that word by that number.
 Only letters of the alphabet (both upper and lowercase) count as letters, and words are any characters seperated by either spaces, periods, brackets, or parenthesis.
 Returns a new file which represents either the encoded and decoded .java file.

-**FinalTax.java:** Calculates how much of a clients income will be taxed, based on their filing status.
-Returns their tax bracket, ID, and tax.

 **FlashCards.java:** Reads a file provided by the user with questions and answers.
 Randomly shuffles the questions, and displays the text to the user.
 After the answer is shown, the user specifies if they answered the question correctly.
 All incorrectly answered questions will be asked again next round (shuffled as well).
 Will keep repeating this process until all questions are answered correctly.

-**Program4_Commented:** One of my labs for my class.
-Prints the rainfall of 3 states over a 12 month period in a nicely formatted table.

 **RecursiveInterpolation.java:** Uses recursion to linearly interpolate halfway between all the supplied data points.
 Continues to do so until the new array length reaches the size specified by the user.
 The larger the desired array compared to the original, the less accurate the final returned array will be, as each subsequent method call is interpolating previously interpolated points.

-**Rocket_Valentino.java:** Simulates a rocket trying to escape the earths atmosphere.
-Updated values using Eulers Method.

 **SecretMessages.java:** A Message class that supports encryption and decryption using a simple Caesar Cipher.

-**Subtract_Quiz.java:** Runs a quiz that asks the user simple interger subtraction.

 **TimeOfDeath.java:** Classical Newtons Law of Cooling problem.
 You need to find what time someone died.
 All you have is the temperature of the environment, and some times with corresponding body temperatures.
 It is an automated script, and prompts you to enter values.
 It can handle environmental temperatures that are not constant, by solving a systems of equations to generete the coefficients of the polynomial of best fit.
 Will output the time of death.